Where are we now? We are in the process of preparing 4700 Kingsessing for our move-in and opening in summer 2018.

 The Soapbox is a nonprofit community print shop, book and zine making center, and library of 2,000 rare handmade publications – one of only a few spaces in the country that combines zine, book arts, and poetry chapbook worlds in one location.
 Since 2011, we have been offering affordable workshops, equipment access, art exhibits, readings, a reading room, and edible printing events out of a small rowhouse in West Philadelphia.
 We are excited to be outgrowing our space as we’ve added more equipment to our letterpress, screenprinting, etching/relief printing, and digital printing areas.

 The Soapbox wants to help you make your voice heard.
 We support the community in recording and sharing its stories in a compelling way, using the tactile and visual arts of printed matter to grab attention with something authentic and handmade in today’s digital age.
 By preserving the crafts of the book and letterpress printing, we are also maintaining Philadelphia’s long and important history in printing, pamphleteering, and activism.
-Our library of handmade publications archives these stories and practices, preserving stories outside mainstream media and publishing.
-Further, our community programming will use engagement with the book to support literacy.
-In a larger public space, we can expand Open Hours, implement increased community outreach, and improve our equipment offerings.
+Our library of handmade publications archives these stories and practices, preserving stories outside mainstream media and publishing, and supports literacy.

 The Soapbox is a West Philadelphia-based 501c3 non-profit that fosters the creative and political voices of the community.
 By providing resources, equipment, and instruction in printing, binding, and related self-publication arts, The Soapbox seeks to empower individuals and non-profit community organizations to disseminate information and creative voices.
 The Soapbox values art-making, word-smithing, and skillsharing towards a vision of social justice wherein all people have access to the means of production, and learn to produce materials that are accessible to the many rather than the few.